HFugulin/MeloFugulin_Hanna_LMS/README.md

 # MeloFugulin_Hanna_LMS

+# Module 8 Updayes:

+A GUI was added (using IntelliJ's Swing UI designer).
+A new class, LibraryGUI extends JFrame to create a main window of the GUI that makes the LMS user-friendly.
+It allows users to load books from a file, display the book list, remove books by barcode or title, and check in/check out books.

 # Module 6 Updates:

 To start implementing the first phase of the Library Management System (LMS), the code was structured into three main classes: